 A storm blew down the Great Cedar and Escudial thus losing its tall king of the hills, whose spreading branches had been much appreciated by the crowds on feast days.

-When the gigantic tree fell down, Alfredo Augusto de Frias de Eça Ribeiro, the owner of Quinta do Escudial, was walking right next to it.
-And as he suffered no injury, he immediately decided to build a chapel in recognition of what he considered a miracle.
+When the gigantic tree fell down, the owner of Escudial at that time, was walking right next to it.
+And as he suffered no injury, he immediately decided to build a chapel in recognition of what he considered to be a miracle.